 Her talk topics: Sustainable Change, Time Management, Good Governance, Social Media Content and Cultural Services.
 She also offers a talk on her worldwide online movement that encourages daily mindfulness: search for the #OasisChallenge2019.

 Lynne is community minded.
-She is the current Chair of the Centre de santé communautaire du Grand Sudbury and is a past member of the board for Family Service Ontario (Toronto) and the Sudbury Counselling.
+She is the newest member of Northern Ontario regional hospital, Health Sciences North, and has been Chair of the Centre de santé communautaire du Grand Sudbury.
+She is a past member and vice-president of the board of Family Service Ontario (Toronto) and Chair of the Sudbury Counselling Centre.
 She has extensive knowledge in developing governance policies and procedures, strategic directions and refocusing on ‘the bigger picture’.

-Lynne holds a Master’s degree and 2 years of an Applied Sociology PhD.
+Lynne holds a Master’s degree and 2 years of of the theoretical component of an Applied Sociology PhD.